Robert Bartlett (surgeon): Career

 Bartlett began to write fiction late in his medical career.
 He became interested in writing stories about medicine and the law after testifying as an expert on burns in the appeal of a man's conviction for child abuse.
 Though Bartlett was convinced that the defendant was innocent, the man's conviction was not overturned.
 Bartlett began to write fiction based in part on his experience with burn patients.
 His first novel was published in 2005.
 His second novel is Piece of Mind, a novel of medicine and philosophy which explores the mind/body question from the point of view of a neurosurgeon and his patients.

 Bartlett's research has been continuously funded by NIH since 1971.
 In addition to ECMO he made major contributions to critical care physiology, acute kidney injury and continuous hemofiltration, and nutrition in critical illness.
 He has been president of the American Society of Artificial Internal Organs and the International Federation of Artificial Organs.
-He is a charter member of the American Institute of Biomedical Engineering and consults with medical companies related to critical care.
-With others he founded the bioengineering company MC3 and is the chief medical officer for CytoSorbents Corporation, a biomedical company that manufactures blood purification technology to treat critically ill patients.
+He was a charter member of the American Institute of Biomedical Engineering and consulted with medical companies related to critical care.
+With others he founded the bioengineering company MC3 and was the chief medical officer for CytoSorbents Corporation, a biomedical company that manufactures blood purification technology to treat critically ill patients.

 In 2003, Bartlett was awarded the William E. Ladd Medal by the American Academy of Pediatrics.
-The organization says that the medal "represents the highest honor that the Section on Surgery bestows on a physician in recognition of outstanding contributions to the field of pediatric surgery."
+The organization says that the medal "represents the highest honor that the Section on Surgery bestows on a physician in recognition of outstanding contributions to the field of pediatric surgery".
 He was awarded the Medallion of Achievement by the American Surgical Association, the Robert E. Gross award by the American Pediatric Surgical Association, and the Sheen Award by the American College of Surgeons.
 He was elected to the Institute of Medicine of the National Academy of Sciences.

+Death

+Bartlett died in Ann Arbor on October 20, 2025, at the age of 86.